PilchS/indexing/README.md

+## 1-ascii.sql and 3-ascii.sql are files with data

 ## 1. Hash-based indexes
 Execute a query which displays all orders for the buk1 composition.
 Check the execution plan and take note of the execution times.